katiedimitrop/shoot-em-up-game/READ_ME.md

-The goal of the game is to avoid incoming obstacles.

-Run the main.py file in the root directory to initialize the game.
+A Shoot 'em up game created using the pygame library.

+Based on the project from this tutorial: https://realpython.com/pygame-a-primer/

+To initialize the game install the requirements.txt file in your python venv and run main.py

+Python Version 3.9